What Is An Ambulatory Phlebectomy?

 - Injecting local anesthesia into the skin;

-Does an Ambulatory Phlebectomy Require Anesthesia?
+Does An Ambulatory Phlebectomy Require Anesthesia?

-Recovery from an Ambulatory Phlebectomy Procedure
+Recovery From An Ambulatory Phlebectomy Procedure

 Bruising and swelling are normal but temporary.
-Patients can walk immediately after surgery and carry on normal daily activities other than exercise or heavy lifting.
+Patients can walk immediately after the procedure and carry on normal daily activities other than exercise or heavy lifting.
 Patients must follow the activity restrictions and wear the compression stockings as directed by Dr. Tonnessen.
 Since this procedure involves physically removing the veins, they do not return.
 Depending on familial medical history, new varicose veins may form later over time.

 The incisions should heal normally and do not require stitches.
 Over time, about six to twelve months, the incision site will generally fade.